hidny/CuboidSimplePhaseNetSearch/README.md

 I'll try to clean it up a bit.

 ## State of README
-I haven't had the time to write a thorough readme.
-This current iteration of it is still incomplete and needs a few more revisions.
+This current iteration of the README is still incomplete and needs a few more revisions.

 ## Easy Net Targets

-Here's a list of the different types of nets I'm currently thinking of searching.
+Here's a list of the different types of nets I'm currently thinking of searching for.
 So far, I only searched the 'simply stacked nets'.
 They are all based around the 1x1xN cuboid because I believe that's the easiest type of cuboid to deal with.